grommet/grommet/src/js/components/RangeSelector/README.md

 **rangeSelector.background.invert.color**

-The background color on an invert display Expects `string`.
+The background color on an invert display.
+Expects `string`.

 Defaults to